 If you already love classic couscous, but haven’t yet tried Israeli or pearl couscous, I predict you are in for a delicious new discovery.
-On the other hand, if you’ve never been a fan of couscous, I beg you to give this variety a try – it’s a completely new experience, and one that changed my opinion of the grain.
+On the other hand, if you’ve never been a fan of couscous, I beg you to give this variety a try.
+It’s a completely new experience and one that changed my opinion of the grain.

 Couscous is the base of this amazing Corn, Couscous and Cherry Tomato Salad recipe.
-The Israeli or pearl variety is similar to regular couscous in that it's a small, whole grain-like food made from semolina or wheat flour.
+The Israeli or pearl variety is similar to regular couscous in that it's a small, whole grain-like ingredient made from semolina or wheat flour.
 To prepare it, you’ll need about 1 1/4 cups of water or broth for every cup of dry grain.
 Simmer the grains, on the stovetop, covered, for about 10 minutes.
 Unlike rice, that absorbs the cooking liquid, this grain cooks more like paste.
 The grains fluff up just slightly, and have more of an al dente mouth feel when done cooking.

-The flavor magic of the couscous happens earlier, by toasting the dried pearls for a minute or two, bringing out a complex and craveable layer of flavor.
+The flavor magic of the couscous happens earlier by toasting the dried pearls for a minute or two, bringing out a complex and craveable layer of flavor.
 It is simply delicious with the fresh corn and summer tomatoes in this chilled, picnic-ready salad.

-Draining the couscous cooking water over the corn after it's been removed from the cob is a helpful cooking hack used to blanch it and take off the raw edge – making it ready to add to the salad.
+Draining the couscous cooking water over the corn after it's been removed from the cob is a helpful cooking hack used to blanch it and take off the raw edge, making it ready to add to the salad.
 Oh, and the sherry vinaigrette?
 Couldn’t be better.